merenlab/merenlab.org/_posts/anvio/2015-08-20-installation-on-mac.md

 authors: [meren]
 ---

-{:.notice}
+{:.warning}
 This is petty old now, and we will not add new OS X installers.
-If you are an OS X user, please see the current installation instructions and try Homebrew instead.
+Please do not use this, and try Homebrew installation instructions you can find in [this post]({% post_url anvio/2016-06-26-installation-v2 %}).

 {% include _project-anvio-version.html %}